cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/manage-users.md

 To remove a user from your organization:

 1. On the **People** page, locate the user you want to remove.
-1. Select the three-dot icon on the same line as the user, and select **Remove User**.
+1. Select the three-dot icon on the right, and select **Remove User**.
 1. In the overlay that appears, select whether you want to remove a user:
     - Only from the organization.
 The user can still collaborate on pentests as a [_Pentest Team Member_](/getting-started/glossary/#pentest-team-member).
     - From the organization and all pentests.